timtomch/rnv-babelio-primo/README.md

 })();
 ```

+On the Renouvaud network, this code is deployed on the central package.
+Therefore, some logic has been included to control on which view the module is
+enabled (around line 55 of [`rnv-babelio-primo.js`](js/rnv-babelio-primo.js#L55)).
+Be sure to alter this logic to your own use case.

 ### HTML templates

 Place the HTML templates included inside a `babelio` directory within your view's `html` directory.
 Your view's file structure should look something like this